thierrymgn/CoifR-sa/README.md

 ## Getting Started

-Instructions for setting up the project locally will be provided soon.
+1. copy .env.example to your own .env
+2. run `docker-compose up` to start the project